khjde1207/khjde1207.github.io/datas/dev/note.md

 ---
+6.8.7 (2022 03 10)
+- Some viewer character calculation errors have been corrected.
+-Fixed a bug that causes lag when switching to full screen.
+- Settings - Key Settings - Fixed a bug that could not be dragged when setting the layout.
+- Added whether or not to display short advertisements for special tasks.
+- New line cleanup advertisement has been removed.

 6.8.5 (03 08 2022)
 - Fixed viewer error
    * Occasionally shutting down has been received and some of the suspicious parts have been corrected.